Dan-Tan/riot-cpp/README.md

 This library implements rate limiting to prevent api key blacklisting from exceeding Riot's rate limits.
 The library handles server response error's and will retry when a successful request is possible (429, 500, 503 errors).
 The client contains a logging class to help with debugging dependent code as well as providing information of the running of the client.
 Riot-cpp will adapt to the specific api key's rate limits after the first request and try to recover from errors.

-Riot-cpp uses [libcurl](https://curl.se/libcurl/) to send https get requests.
+Riot-cpp uses [cpr](https://github.com/libcpr/cpr) (C++ Requests, which is built on top of libcurl) to send https get requests.
 The Json parser [simdjson](https://github.com/simdjson/simdjson) is used as a dependency for testing but NOT in the library.
 Parsing is done by the user.

 Documentation is located at following page.